walmsles/serverless-observability/README.md

 - For the next 2 minutes transactions will ramp up to 5 transactions per second
 - For the next 10 minutes transactions will ramp from 4 per second to 15 per second and then remain at this level which is a level that exceeds the SlowAPI transaction limit.

+### Project Branches

+The project has 3 branches as follows:

+1. **main** - This is the same as the **no-flow-control** branch.
+**no-flow-control** - This is the architecture with **No Flow Control** built in.
+It is an uncontrolled scale flowing into a limited-scale API to highlight what happens when scalability boundary clashes occur.
+3. **flow-control** - Same architecture but has an SQS Queue introduced between EventBridge and the Delivery Lambda with an Event Source Mapping configuration to limit the scale of the Delivery Lambda to a maximum concurrency of 10.
+The Lambda receives individual messages from the SQS Queue.

 ### Project Dependencies